caceres-lab/GeONTIpe/README.md

 ```
 ## Inputs
 In case the complete pipeline needs to be executed (from downloading to genotype), the inputs are as follows:
   - allcoords.txt: This file specifies the inversions to be tested.
-The separator for each column must be a tab and should include the following information: Inv_ID chromosome BP1_start BP1_end BP2_start BP2_end (chromosome should be 1,2,...,X,Y).
+The separator for each column must be a tab and include the following information: Inv_ID chromosome BP1_start BP1_end BP2_start BP2_end (chromosome should be 1,2,...,X,Y).
   - ListaTodos.txt: This file contains all individuals with their respective URLs for downloading the necessary data in fastq or fasta format.
 It must be tab-separated with the format: Individual URL (If there are multiple URLs per individual, each URL should be associated with the same individual).
   - gender: This file provides the sex of each sample, separated by a tab: Sample sex (Women/Men).
   - conversion.txt: A file for converting chromosome names in the following style: chr1, chr2...
 (This can be modified depending on the reference genome used and the chromosome names it provides).
-  - References: Std_ref.fa (reference genome to use, e.g., hg38), t2t_ref.fa (T2T or other reference genome), and All_snp.vcf.gz (SNPs to be used for verification).
-The names and paths can be modified in the config.yaml, although it is recommended to at least keep the path to avoid possible issues.
+  - References: Std_ref.fa (reference genome to use, e.g., hg38), t2t_ref.fa (T2T or other secondary reference genome), and All_snp.vcf.gz (SNPs used in the analysis).

-If the mapped files are already available, either locally or on an FTP server, allcoords.txt and ListaTodos.txt are not required, but we must have:
+If the mapped files are already available, either locally or on an FTP server, allcoords.txt and ListaTodos.txt are not required, but we must have in substituion:
-  - Individuals.txt: If mapping is not necessary, ListaTodos.txt can be replaced by this file, which lists all the samples to be tested.
+  - Individuals.txt: List of all the samples to be tested.
-  - gender: This file provides the sex of each sample, separated by a tab: Sample sex (Women/Men).
-  - conversion.txt: A file for converting chromosome names in the following style: chr1, chr2...
-(This can be modified depending on the reference genome used and the chromosome names it provides).
-  - References: Std_ref.fa (reference genome to use, e.g., hg38), t2t_ref.fa (T2T or other reference genome), and All_snp.vcf.gz (SNPs to be used for verification).
-The names and paths can be modified in the config.yaml, although it is recommended to at least keep the path to avoid possible issues.

 All these outputs should be placed in the Infor directory, and all necessary references in Infor/Reference.